littlebizzy/speed-demon/readme.txt

 * [Plugin GitHub](https://github.com/littlebizzy/speed-demon)
 * [SlickStack](https://slickstack.io)

-#### The Long Version ####
+#### Current Features ####

 Speed Demon is a lightweight PHP-only plugin that bundles several of our popular performance micro-plugins into a single plugin.
 All functions can be controlled precisely using defined constants.

-Current features:
+The purpose of this plugin is to bundle several of our popular performance plugins into one single plugin for easier installation and management.
+In order to do this efficiently, however, Speed Demon maintains our popular "no settings page" approach to avoid database queries and instability/setup requirements.
+The most stable functions (sub-plugins) are enabled by default, while less predictable functions (sub-plugins) such as Inline Styles are disabled by default.
+In order to enable or disable any given function (sub-plugin) simply use the defined constants below inside your wp-config.php file or using our free Custom Functions plugin instead.

 * [Delete Expired Transients](https://wordpress.org/plugins/delete-expired-transients-littlebizzy/)
 * [Disable Admin-AJAX](https://wordpress.org/plugins/disable-admin-ajax-littlebizzy/)